3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - New: Add Custom Title Block and Span tag color properties to Color Controller of both `userchrome.css` and `userstyle.css`
 - New: Add [search text](#text-style) styling on both Markdown Editor and Render Viewer - to reduce the confusion between search results and content
 - New: Add Search text color properties to the Color Controller of both `userchrome.css` and `userstyle.css`

-v1.16 (6-OCT-2021 tested on Joplin v2.4.9)

-- New: Add link href on printing - it's mainly for anchor text link but will affects to all links
-- New: Add `--print-link-href` in to the Print Switcher section of `userstyle.css`

-v1.14 (4-OCT-2021 tested on joplin v2.4.9)

-- Fix: code block text selection highlight effect missing
-- Fix: image alt text is treated as emphasize text when it names is including an underscore

 ## Not a Joplin user yet?